 No, traffic is moving freely within Idaho and our border states.
 There are no roadblocks or restrictions of vehicle movement.
-Other states are operating under a similar order from their governor, so Idahoans should be aware of these provisions when traveling in their state.
-Travel should continue to be limited and individuals traveling to Idaho are still required to self-quarantine for 14 days.
+Other states may be operating under similar guidance from their governors, so Idahoans should be aware of these provisions when traveling in their state.
+ISP highly encourages anyone traveling from locations with known ongoing transmission to self-isolate upon arrival.

 Are rest areas open?

 Yes.
 The Idaho Transportation Department is working hard to ensure that rest areas are cleaned and maintained to be used by the motoring public.